 Servings: 4, as a side

 - 2 Wildwood Grilling Maple planks

 - 2 large Sweet Potatoes, washed, cut into halves

 for extra smoky flavor.

-- Soak the Maple planks in warm water for 20 minutes to 1 hour.
-Keep them submerged.
+- Soak the Maple planks in warm water for 15 minutes.

 - Place two potato halves cut side down on each plank, wrap everything in aluminium foil and bake at 365°F for 40-50 minutes until the potatoes are soft when poked with a knife.